China Visa from Dubai: Complete Application Guide 2026

 What are China visa fees from Dubai?

 China visa fees from Dubai consist of the government visa fee plus the CVASC service fee.
 For most nationalities, the single-entry government fee is approximately AED 220–240, plus a CVASC service fee of AED 50–80, totalling roughly AED 270–320.
 Multiple-entry visa fees are higher.
-Express and rush processing carry additional surcharges of AED 150–350.
+Express processing carries an additional surcharge, confirmed at the CVASC.
 Fees are converted from USD to AED at the prevailing rate on the day of submission — confirm the exact amount at the CVASC.

-What is the 144-hour transit without visa in China?
+What is the 240-hour visa-free transit in China?

-China allows eligible nationalities to enter the country for up to 144 hours (6 days) without a pre-arranged visa if they are transiting through one of the designated port cities on their way to a third country.
+China allows eligible nationalities to enter the country for up to 240 hours (10 days) without a pre-arranged visa if they are transiting through one of the designated ports on their way to a third country.
+Effective from 17 December 2024, it replaced China's earlier, shorter transit schemes.
 Eligible nationalities include UAE nationals, British, American, Canadian, and Australian passport holders.
 Indian and Pakistani nationals are not currently on the eligible list.
-You must have a confirmed onward ticket to a third country (not back to Dubai) and stay within the designated administrative zone around the port city.
+You must have a confirmed onward ticket to a third country (not back to Dubai) and may travel across the participating regions during your stay (a small number of restricted areas are excluded).

 Can OraVisa apply for a China visa on my behalf?

 Yes.
 OraVisa handles China visa applications on behalf of UAE residents from start to finish.
-We advise on the correct visa category, prepare your documents, book your CVASC appointment, attend the centre to submit and collect your application, and notify you when your passport is ready.
-You do not need to visit the CVASC yourself.
+We advise on the correct visa category, prepare your documents, book your CVASC appointment, and — where CVASC permits representative submission for your application and you provide the signed authorization letter — attend the centre for submission and collection.
+CVASC requires some applicants to appear in person (for example where fingerprinting applies); we confirm this before submission.
+OraVisa is a visa service assistant, not an authorised agent of CVASC.
 Contact OraVisa for a free, no-obligation quote for your China visa application.

 Need Expert Visa Assistance?